paczkow/paczkow.dev/src/content/blog/beyond-resolutions-how-to-plan-goals-to-finally-achieve-them.md

 pubDatetime: 2024-01-01
 title: "Beyond Resolutions - How to plan goals to (finally) achieve them?"
 postSlug: beyond-resolutions-how-to-plan-goals-to-finally-achieve-them
-description: "Planning goals is hard, we see it each year when people fail with Resolution.
+description: "Planning goals is hard, we see it each year when people fail with New Year's resolutions.
 However, it is possible to plan goals effectively and achieve them.
 The key lies in being crystal clear about the time frame and scope."
 featured: true
 tags:
   - planning